indexeddbshim/IndexedDBShim/docs/TESTING.md

 ## Testing

-There are currently three folders for tests, `tests-qunit`, `tests-mocha` and `tests-polyfill` (the latter are also Mocha-based tests, but at present its W3C tests
+There are currently three folders for tests, `test-support`, `tests-mocha` and `tests-polyfill` (the latter are also Mocha-based tests, but at present its W3C tests
 [only work in Node](https://github.com/axemclion/IndexedDBShim/issues/249)).